labinthewild/LITW-study-templates/README.md

 This project is meant to help people with basic web development skills -- meaning HTML, CSS and JavaScript -- to bootstrap a LabintheWild study.
 Using it is not at all mandatory to be part of our researchers' community as a LabintheWild study is fundamentally implemented as a web application.
 If you have your own choices of technology you're free to use them as long as the study comply with some [design guidelines presented in our tutorial](http://tutorial.labinthewild.org).

 Please consider submitting ideas and code to improve either the tutorial or this tutorial.
-This can be done by [submitting an issue](https://bitbucket.org/LITW-core/litw-template-package/issues), creating a pull request for an open issue, or [emailing us at](tutorial@labinthewild.org).
+This can be done by [submitting an issue](https://bitbucket.org/LITW-core/litw-template-package/issues), creating a pull request for an open issue, or emailing us at: *tutorial [at] labinthewild.org*.

 ## Project structure